Kunai

-A kunai (苦無, kunai) is a Japanese multipurpose tool and weapon thought to be originally derived from the masonry trowel.
+A kunai (苦無, kunai) is a Japanese multipurpose tool thought to be originally derived from the masonry trowel.

 Design

 A kunai normally had a leaf-shaped wrought blade in lengths ranging from 20 and 30 cm and a handle with a ring on the pommel for attaching a rope.

 The attached rope allowed the kunais handle to be wrapped to function as a grip, or to be strapped to a stick as a makeshift spear; to be tied to the body for concealment; to be used as an anchor or piton, and sometimes to be used as the Chinese rope dart.

 Variants

 Varieties of kunai include short, long, narrow-bladed, saw-toothed, and wide-bladed.

 The two widely recognized kinds are the short kunai (小苦無 shō-kunai) and the big kunai (大苦無 dai-kunai).

 In some cases, the kunai and the Nishikori, a wide-bladed saw with a dagger-type handle, are difficult to distinguish.